solnet-aquarium/solnet-stop-game/README.md

   - *Firebase* - is a mobile and web application development platform developed by Firebase, Inc. in 2011, then acquired by Google in 2014, our game runs on this platform.
   - *Platform* - is a group of technologies that are used as a base upon which other applications, processes or technologies are developed.
 In personal computing, a platform is the basic hardware (computer) and software (operating system) on which software applications can be run.
   - *NodeJS* - is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.
+  - *Git* - is a distributed version control system, it can be used as a server out of the box.
+Dedicated Git server software helps, amongst other features, to add access control, display the contents of a Git repository via the web, and help managing multiple repositories.
   - *Cloud Solutions* - is a type of computing that relies on sharing computing resources rather than having local servers or personal devices to handle applications.